neondatabase/website/content/docs/manage/databases.md

 ### Create a database with the API

 The following Neon API method creates a database.
 To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/createprojectbranchdatabase).

+The role specified by `owner_name` is the owner of that database.
+Also, the `neon_superuser` role is granted all permissions on the database (`GRANT ALL PRIVILEGES ON DATABASE dbname TO neon_superuser;`).
+For more information about this role, see [The neon_superuser role](/docs/manage/roles/the-neon_superuser-role).

 ```text
 POST /projects/{project_id}/branches/{branch_id}/databases